South Pacific Television: History

 The channel covered the South Pacific Festival of the Arts held in Rotorua in March 1976 with several half-hour pre-recorded programmes featuring several traditional dances from the broader region.
 SPTV also co-operated with the BBC for the footage.

-In December 1976, TV2 was rebranded as South Pacific Television (SPTV) to distinguish itself from the former NZBC channel.
+By August 1976, TV2 started phasing out its birth name in favour of South Pacific Television (SPTV) to distinguish itself from the former NZBC channel, and to prevent confusion from other TV2s in the world, which SPTV's head of presentation Barry O'Brien found out that there were at least eight stations using the name.
 It also reduced confusion in Auckland and Dunedin where Television One broadcast on channel 2 (TV2 broadcast on channel 4 in both centres).
+Overseas marketing was also being boosted and its new drama series Hunter's Gold was marketed under the new name.
+O'Brien ruled out a removal of the name TV2, as it appeared in the Broadcasting Act.
+Programme publicity and the station's switchboards now used South Pacific Television.
+In September, it advertised the premiere of Hunter's Gold in Auckland newspapers.
+The series was the channel's most expensive production to date, costing NZ$326,000 to produce, and hoped for a success in overseas sales.

 In 1977, broadcasting hours were cut on both channels and as a result SPTV lost 16 hours of broadcast time a week, forcing the channel to begin its daily broadcasts at 3pm (except weekends, where SPTV opened transmission at midday).

+Improved coverage for all of Canterbury started on 14 November 1977 after improving its transmitter at Mount Sugarloaf.

 Channel funding was cut for Television One and handed over to SPTV in a move that bewildered some over at Television One.
 The effects of the cuts saw programme output on SPTV increase.